Hawaiʻi State Department of Education

 Important eligibility updates for free county pass applicants:

-- Attend their home school; and
+• Attend their home school (no Geographical Exemptions); and

-The application period will open on July 15, 2024, and close on May 18, 2025.
-If your child has special needs and has an Individualized Education Plan (IEP) or Modified Plan (MP) that includes transportation as a related service, please call your district educational specialist for more information.
+If your child has an Individualized Education Plan (IEP) or Modified Plan (MP) that includes transportation as a related service, please contact your district educational specialist (DES) for more information.

 Application process

-Your student may only use one transportation option at a time.
-If your child has an existing regular school bus pass, they will have to discontinue this service if they choose to apply for an EXPRESS pass.
+If your student has an existing regular school bus pass, they will have to discontinue this service if they choose to apply for an EXPRESS pass.
 EXPRESS applications will be approved on an annual basis.
-Please choose the right option for your child as they cannot change their pass type for the remainder of the year.
-For families that do not meet the transportation eligibility criteria, please see your county’s bus agencies for more information on purchasing a youth pass.
+Please choose the right option for your student as they cannot change their pass type for the remainder of the year.

 Steps to Apply